 The program must describe decision-making processes and procedures at the program and institutional levels regarding the operation of the program that support program effectiveness.

 The program meets the requirements of this Key Element.
-The program provided evidence that roles of faculty and student participation in the governance of the program are clearly defined and enable the program to meet the program's mission, goals, and outcomes.
+The program provided evidence of faculty and student involvement in program governance.